The Story and People behind LeedsTreeCare

 Chris Swan, is passionate about all things horticultural.
 After an absence from tree work for a few years, Chris has come back to doing what he loves; using his hands in the management of trees.
 Chris, like James, has served at both ends of the rope, both as a “groundie” and as a climber and is experienced in both aspects.
 He is skilled in the art of tree grafting and has applied this to good use in taking cuttings from customers trees that have blown down to ensure their legacy.
 He is experienced in many aspects of landscape management, has considerable flora and fauna knowledge and is a most valuable member of the team.
 He, like James, is committed to minimizing his impact on this planet, living and working as sustainably as possible; growing his own food, and instrumental in setting up an allotment project connecting people, to the land through growing their own produce.

-Tom Coxhead, is a tree surgeon, musician and teacher; not always in equal measure!
-Tom’s two main passions in life are the great outdoors and music.
-He has previously spent time working in special needs education as well as performing on cruise ships as a pianist but the desire to be outside has led to a focus on tree work for the last 5 years.
-The transition came whilst working at an estate in North Yorkshire for 2 years, looking after 95 acres of predominantly wooded land near Kettlewell.
-This work incorporated everything from gardening, building and maintenance tasks to woodland management, conservation work and tree planting.
-Alongside his current work as a tree surgeon, Tom is both an active member within the local woodland management co-operative, Leeds Coppice Workers and a founding member of Yorkshire Community Woodland Society and is currently undertaking a part time MSC in Arboriculture and Urban Forestry.
-Both living and working in a woodland environment has helped to gain an understanding of the importance that each single tree and plant have within an ecosystem, be it urban or rural, and the role that the human has in maintaining a stable, diverse and healthy ecosystem.
-Tom’s other interests include rock climbing, foraging and wine making!
+Tom Coxhead is a tree surgeon and musician.
+Over the past 7 years he has gained experience in both arboriculture and woodland management, working for a number of firms.
+The transition to working outdoors came whilst working at an estate in North Yorkshire, looking after 95 acres of predominantly wooded land near Kettlewell.
+Managing this estate incorporated everything from building and maintenance tasks to woodland management, conservation work, tree planting and gardening.
+Alongside his current work with Leeds Tree Care, Tom is both an active member within the local woodland management co-operative, Leeds Coppice Workers and a founding member of Yorkshire Community Woodland Society.
+He is also close to completing a part time MSC in Arboriculture and Urban Forestry.
+One of his specialisms within Leeds Tree Care is the production of tree surveys and reports.
+Living and working in a woodland environment has helped to gain an understanding of the importance that each single tree and plant has within an ecosystem, be it urban or rural, and the role that we can have in maintaining a stable, diverse and healthy ecosystem.
+Tom’s other interests include rock climbing, wine making and Frank Zappa!